otito12/W4156-CatSitter-API/README.md

 Part 3
 For testing, the server will be built using the spring boot framework.
 A testing server will be deployed along with a jenkins instance to manage the CI/CD pipeline.
 On commit the JUnit tests will be run on the latest build.
 The team will use a TDD approach writing the tests for the endpoints before the server code is written.

-THE GOAL IS TO MAKE THIS APPLICATION AS LUDICROUSLY COMPLEX.
-SACRIFICING LATENCY, BEST PRACTICES, AND NATURALLY COMMON SENSE TO USE AS MANY TECHNOLOGIES AS POSSIBLE